 Ada is often said to have been a brilliant mathematician.
 Babbage certainly respected her mathematic abilities, referring to her as 'the enchantress of numbers', and he was top mathematician in his Cambridge college.
 She only started learning advanced mathematics at 17.
 She boasted: "The more I study, the more insatiable do I feel my genius for it to be" and "That brain of mine is something more than merely mortal".
 Her maths tutor Professor Augustus De Morgan suggested she could become "an original mathematical investigator, perhaps of first-rate eminence".
 Michael Faraday wrote that she was an: "enchantress who has thrown her magic spell around the most abstract of sciences and has grasped it with a force which few masculine intellects (in our own country at least) could have exerted over it".

 No one disputes that Ada was really smart and a seriously talented mathematician.
 But she was no Euler or Leibniz.
 She started too late, died too young, and had too many distractions to have really developed her mathematical skills.
 As far as we know, she made no original mathematical discoveries.
-Even so, she was almost certainly the most accomplished female mathematician of the 19th century, not least because her rivals were few and held back by male chauvinism.
+Even so, she and Philippa Fawcett were by far the most accomplished female mathematician of the 19th century, not least because their rivals were few and held back by male chauvinism.

 In 1833, Babbage fell out with his chief engineer Joseph Clement, who promptly absconded with the only design plans for his Difference Engine.
 In those days design plans and tools belonged to the engineer rather than the designer or patron, so there was nothing that Babbage could do to get them back.
 He started thinking about designing a new machine.
 He realised that it could be significantly improved by making it more flexible.
 He came up with a design (above) for what he referred to as his 'Analytical Engine'.

-Babbage's Analytical Engine was staggeringly brilliant; so advanced over the Difference Engine that it would be like Trevithick going straight from the Puffing Devil to a design for a Pacific A4.
+Babbage's Analytical Engine was staggeringly brilliant; so advanced over the Difference Engine that it would be like the Wright brothers coming up with the design for a Jumbo Jet.
 It was what IT people describe as 'Turing-complete', with the same basic architecture as a modern microprocessor.
 Its memory was 1000 numbers each of 40 decimal digits (i.e. roughly 16k of modern bytes; the same as the entry level Apple II).
 Its arithmetic unit was capable of addition, subtraction, multiplication, division and comparison.
 Its programs and data were stored on punch cards.
 Those programs could loop and conditionally branch.
 Its output was to a printer, punch cards or plotter.
-It took over 100 years before anyone came up with anything equivalent, and that was pretty much an electronic binary version of the same architecture.
+It took over 100 years before anyone came up with anything equivalent, and that was pretty much a binary version of the same architecture.